bricboi/Nick-s-Game-Reviews/README.md

 ### Bugs:

 * ~~"Read More" links do not work properly~~
-* Navigation bar is not fully responsive for phone sizes
+* ~~Navigation bar is not fully responsive for phone sizes~~

 ### Fixed bugs:

 * "Read More" links now take you to the corresponding review
+* Navigation bar is now fully responsive for phone sizes

 ----------